vanus-labs/docs/content/vanus-connect/connector-guides/source/mongodb/setup.md

 ![](images/auth%20source.png)

-3. Go to Atlas Database page and click on **Browse collections** to see your collections and get the name of the one you plan on making the Vanus Cloud Source connection with.
+3. Go to Atlas Database page and click on **Browse collections** to see your collections and get the name of the one you plan on making the Vanus Connect Source connection with.
 ![](images/collection%20set.png)

 4. Take note of your collection name.
 ![](images/collection%20name.png)

-### Step 2: Configure your MongoDB Vanus Cloud Source Connection
+### Step 2: Configure your MongoDB Vanus Connect Source Connection
 1. return to your Vanus Connection page.

 2. Give your connection a name, and choose MongoDB as the source.